-Answer the Question.
+3. Answer the question

 Quite frequently, when marking economic essays, you see a candidate who has a reasonable knowledge of economics, but unfortunately does not answer the question.
 Therefore, as a result, they can get zero for a question.
 It may seem harsh, but if you don’t answer the question, the examiner can’t give any marks.

 At the end of each paragraph you can ask yourself; how does this paragraph answer the question?
 If necessary, you can write a one-sentence summary, which directly answers the question.
-Don’t wait to the end of the essay to realise you have answered a different question.
+Don’t wait until the end of the essay to realise you have answered a different question.

-Discuss the impact of EURO membership on UK fiscal and monetary policy?
+Discuss the impact of Euro membership on UK fiscal and monetary policy?

-Most students will have revised for a question on: The Benefits and Costs of the EURO.
-Therefore, as soon as they see the EURO in the title, they put down all their notes on the benefits and costs of the EURO.
+Most students will have revised a question on: “The benefits and costs of the Euro.
+Therefore, as soon as they see the Euro in the title, they put down all their notes on the benefits and costs of the Euro.
 However, this question is quite specific; it only wishes to know the impact on fiscal and monetary policy.

 The “joke” goes, put 10 economists in a room and you will get 11 different answers.
 Why? you may ask.
 The nature of economics is that quite often there is no “right” answer.
 It is important that we always consider other points of view, and discuss various different, potential outcomes.
 This is what we mean by evaluation.